MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 #### Run cluster validation tests

 1. On a computer that has the Failover Cluster Management Tools installed from the Remote Server Administration Tools or on a server where you installed the Failover Clustering feature, start Failover Cluster Manager.
 To do this on a server, start Server Manager and then on the **Tools** menu, select **Failover Cluster Manager**.

 1. In the **Failover Cluster Manager** pane under **Management**, select **Validate Configuration**.

 1. On the **Before You Begin** page, select **Next**.

 1. On the **Select Servers or a Cluster** page in the **Enter name** box, enter the NetBIOS name or the fully qualified domain name of a server that you plan to add as a failover cluster node, and then select **Add**.
 Repeat this step for each server that you want to add.
 To add multiple servers at the same time, separate the names by a comma or by a semicolon.
 For example, enter the names in the format `server1.contoso.com, server2.contoso.com`.
-When you're finished, select **Next**.
+When you finish, select **Next**.

 1. On the **Testing Options** page, select **Run all tests (recommended)** and then select **Next**.

 1. On the **Confirmation** page, select **Next**.
 The Validating page displays the status of the running tests.

 1. On the **Summary** page, do either of the following:
     - If the results indicate that the tests completed successfully and the configuration is suited for clustering and you want to create the cluster immediately, make sure that the **Create the cluster now using the validated nodes** check box is selected and then select **Finish**.
 Then, continue to step 4 of the [Create the workgroup cluster](#create-the-workgroup-cluster) procedure.
     - If the results indicate that there were warnings or failures, select **View Report** to view the details and determine which issues must be corrected.
 Realize that a warning for a particular validation test indicates that this aspect of the failover cluster can be supported but might not meet the recommended best practices.